BiasedToad1/AudiobookMaker/README.md

 # AudiobookMaker

 A tool utilizing [piper-tts](https://github.com/rhasspy/piper) to convert books into audiobooks.
+Also has a page number remover and text splitter built in.

+## Voices

+To test the included models, go into the 'Models/' directory and test out the included .wav files.

+To use other voices including ones for other languages, download a model and config file from [here](https://github.com/rhasspy/piper/blob/master/VOICES.md), and move it into the 'Models/' directory.
+When using the program, select 'custom' when selecting a model and then type the name of the model out (ex: en_US-amy-medium).

 ## Windows